heutelbeck/sapl-policy-engine/sapl-documentation/7_5_BundleWireProtocol.md

 Regular and long-poll modes fetch a single, client-declared `pdpId`. **Realm mode** points the client at a *realm*, a server-managed dynamic set of bundles, and lets it discover and track that set from a **signed index**.
-The client learns which bundles exist, loads them, and reacts to additions, removals, and version changes without reconfiguration.
+The index attests *membership and binding*: which pdpIds exist and which URL each one is bound to.
+For every listed entry the client runs an autonomous single-mode fetch loop against the bound URL, so version updates flow through the ordinary bundle endpoints without any index change.

 #### URL Convention